ETIMC/Report/typst/sections/Sprint 1.typ

 The overall direction of the project was defined by establishing core usability and technical requirements.
 These were shaped around the target group of 9–12-year-olds, aiming to make the product engaging, intuitive, and accessible regardless of prior musical knowledge.
 Parallel to this, experimentation was begun with key hardware components, including microcontrollers, buttons, potentiometers, an NFC reader, and a display, to evaluate the feasibility of using and integrating them.
 A paper prototype of a Controller was created to visualize the physical layout and test early interaction ideas, helping the team gather feedback and refine the concept before moving into functional prototyping.

 == Usability Requirements
-All usability requirements are listed in @table:usabilityRequirements.
-The requirements were developed taking the target group's technical proficiency and prior musical knowledge into consideration.
-As a result, requirements 7 (Beats and Consistency) and 10 (Prior musical knowledge) were defined to ensure a positive user experience, heightening competence @ryan_self-determination_2000, for both children with, and without prior experience playing instruments.
-Requirement 7 should partly fulfill this by quantizing user input, fixing timing inconsistencies without negatively affecting the played music.
-Furthermore, the palette of playable notes should be predefined to make played music harmonically pleasing; even when used by individuals without any prior music theory knowledge.

-Requirement 1 (Cooperative play) was considered highly important, as relevant literature highlighted the value of collaborative learning and interaction @newton-dunn_block_2003 @ryan_self-determination_2000.
-Requirements 2, 3, 6, and 11 (Portable device, Size, Plug'N'Play, and Engaging) were defined to create a good experience using the product for the target group, both making it easy and engaging to use and usable in multiple settings.
-Requirement 4 (Feedback) was created to make the product feel good and be as intuitive to use as possible #cite(<norman_design_2013>, supplement: [ch.
-4]).

-Requirement 9 (Not intimidating) was defined as the product is intended to facilitate musical exploration and experimentation.
-Therefore, it needed not to appear daunting or overly complex, which traditional instruments can be @mesler_when_2017.
-That is why the Controllers' design should avoid close resemblance to traditional instruments.
-Actions should be immediately apparent and intuitive, without the need for prior knowledge or instruction #cite(<norman_design_2013>, supplement: [ch.
-4]), which traditional instruments might not afford.
-Furthermore, unconventional interfaces can offer unique affordances that align closely with the physical interactions of novice users, fostering a more inviting and exploratory musical experience @dalgleish_cec_nodate, possibly fostering autonomy @ryan_self-determination_2000.
-This requirement was added despite counteracting the initial idea, of making them resemble real instruments for near-transfer (@sec:ideaGeneration).

-Finally, requirement 8 (Looping) regards allowing users to record their experimentations.
-This would allow users to create something they can show and share with others, enhancing confidence, engagement @byrne_building_2019 and relatedness @ryan_self-determination_2000.

 #figure(
   table(
   columns: (auto, 1fr, 2fr),